ldsa-project-g2/passwords/provisioning/README.md

 2. Add the servers to the correct groups in `spark-ansible.inventory` and state their correct IP numbers and host names.

-3. Provision with `ansible-playbook -ispark-ansible.inventory spark-playbook.yaml`
+3. Provision with `ansible-playbook -ispark-ansible.inventory
+spark-playbook.yaml` (from a computer that has Ansible installed).

+4. Add the correct *local* addresses to the workers in `spark-playbook.yaml`

-Also, when launching the VMs, make sure to install Ansible by adding the customisation script `setup.sh`.
+Also, when launching the VMs, make sure to install Ansible by adding the customisation script `setup.sh` in OpenStack.

 The setup works as follows:
 - The master launches the workers in a stand-alone cluster configuration.